Academic English Writing: Tips, Important Features and When You Should Learn It

 The thesis is the statement or claim you make in your writing, which the rest of the paper will try to prove.
 Your thesis can be something as simple as “divorce has changed Western society,” or it can be something much more complex.

-Essays aren’t the only type of writing that uses a thesis or central idea.
+An essay isn’t the only type of writing that uses a thesis or central idea.
 It’s an important part of any kind of academic writing, like lab reports, scientific writing, book reports and many others.
 No matter what you’re writing, you need some main idea to hold the piece together.

 7. Get feedback